next-theme/theme-next-docs/source/docs/third-party-services/post-widgets.md

 {% tabs addthis %}
 <!-- tab Sign Up → -->
 Sign up in [AddThis](https://www.addthis.com).
-You can use Google/Facebook/Twitter to login.
+You can use Google / Facebook / Twitter to login.
 <!-- endtab -->

 <!-- tab AddThis ID → -->
-Get AddThis ID in this menu: `More..` → `General` → `ID`.
+Get AddThis ID in this menu: `Profile Settings` → `General` → `ID`.
 See example on the picture below:
 ![AddThis ID](/images/add-this-id.png)
 <!-- endtab -->